sybip/gtm-lab/README.md

 - goTenna Mesh, firmware 1.1.8

 ## Code quality
-Could be indulgently described as *barely functional early-proof-of-concept*.
+Could be indulgently described as *barely functional early-proof-of-concept*

 ## Supported hardware
 - **Easy:** out of the box, the code contains pre-defined configurations for two